phaserjs/phaser/v3/dev-guide/README.md

 This evolving guide is written for those who wish to help with Phaser 3.
 I must stress, this isn't a guide on how to use Phaser 3, or to make games, it's a guide on how to set-up your dev environment so you can assist us in _building Phaser 3 itself_, along with the basics of the internal structure.

-All of the following is subject to change as V3 evolves, but is correct as of today: 5th January 2017.
+All of the following is subject to change as V3 evolves, but is correct as of today: 10th April 2017.

 ## Set-up Your Environment